-Sometimes accessing data requires that you authenticate to external data sources, such as Amazon Redshift, through JDBC.
-Instead of directly typing your credentials into a notebook, use Databricks secret management to store your credentials and reference them in notebooks and jobs.
+Sometimes accessing data requires that you authenticate to external data sources through JDBC.
+Instead of directly entering your credentials into a notebook, use Databricks secrets to store your credentials and reference them in notebooks and jobs.
 To manage secrets, you can use the Databricks CLI to access the Secrets API.

 To set up secrets you:

 - Create a secret scope.

 - If you have the Databricks Operational Security Package, assign access control to the secret scope.

 This guide shows you how to perform these setup tasks and manage secrets.
 For more information, see:

 - An end-to-end example of how to use secrets in your workflows.

 - Reference for the Secrets API.

 - How to use Secrets utilities to reference secrets in notebooks and jobs.

 - Secret Redaction